Tree Watering Schedule for Newly Planted Trees

 📅 Weekly Watering Schedule (First Year After Planting)

-- Mulch around the base (2–3 inches deep, not touching the trunk) to retain soil moisture and regulate temperature.
+Adding mulch around the base (2–3 inches deep, but not touching the trunk) helps hold moisture and protect roots.

 🛠️ Pro Tips for Watering Success